Azure/azure-functions-dotnet-worker-preview/README.md

 ### Attaching the debugger

-We are working with the Visual Studio and VS Code teams to add support for debugging and deployment.
-For now, follow these instructions to debug an app.

 #### VS Code

-In the "Run" icon in the Activity Bar.
-The `.NET Core Attach` launch task should be selected. **With the function app running**, start the `.NET Core Attach` launch configuration.
-It will prompt you for a process to attach to.
-Select the `dotnet` process running `FunctionApp.dll` (your functions project dll).

-Ensure you have the C# extension for VS Code installed.
-For the `.NET Core Attach` launch config to appear, open VS Code at the repository root where the launch config is defined.
+Ensure version 1.1.0 or later of the [Azure Functions VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) is installed and you have this repo open at the root.
+In the "Run" icon in the Activity Bar, select the `Attach to .NET Functions` launch task and click the "Start Debugging" button or press `F5`.
+The app will start and the debugger will attach.

 #### Visual Studio

 To debug in Visual Studio, uncomment the `Debugger.Launch()` statements in *Program.cs*.
 The process will attempt to launch a debugger before continuing.

+We're working with the Visual Studio team to provide an integrated debugging experience.

 ## Deploying to Azure